A Diagrammatic Basis for Computer Programming: Kleene-Cartesian Tape Diagrams

 Thanks to Remark \ref{rem:rigsig} we can restrict, without loss of generality, to the simpler case where $(\sort,\sign)$ is just a monoidal signature.
 As explained in Section \ref{sec:rigcategories}, we can consider the sesquistrict rig categories having as sets of objects $(\sort^\star)^\star$.
 For arrows, consider the following two-layer grammar where $s \in \sign$, $A,B \in \sort$ and $U,V \in \sort^\star$.

 The terms of the first layer, called \emph{circuits}, intuitively represent arrows of a Cartesian bicategory.
 The terms of the second layer, called \emph{tapes}, represent arrows of a Kleene bicategory.
-Note that circuits can occur within tapes.
+Crucially, a circuit $c$ can occur within a tape as the term $\tapeFunct{c}$.

 We only consider those terms to which is possible to associate source and target objects according to the simple type system in~\Cref{tab:typingTAPE}.
 In particular, circuits have type $U\to V$ for $U,V \in \sort^\star$ while tapes $P\to Q$ for $P,Q\in (\sort^\star)^\star$.